-There is a new, locally-produced show in the Fresno area and it airs on the local Public Broadcasting Service (PBS) affiliate.
+There is a new, locally-produced show in the Fresno area and it airs on the local Public Broadcasting System (PBS) affiliate.
 The show’s name is: Outside with Greg Aiello.
 Aiello hosted another television program called Motion and this one aired on one of the American Broadcasting Company (ABC) networks.

 Through the magic of television, the viewing audience is afforded the opportunity to be right there alongside Aiello – an outdoorsperson in the truest sense of the word – on each and every outing, be the place visited on familiar turf or well off the beaten path; quite honestly, some of the latter, not for the faint of heart.
 Courtesy of Aiello and his production crew, viewers are treated to places as remote as the Himalayan Mountains, Patagonia, and the ones more familiar such as San Francisco and the Marin Headlands, The Majestic Mountain Loop, Yosemite National Park and California’s Pacific Coast Highway (Highway 1), the ones I’m aware of.

 As a viewer (and reviewer) I appreciate Aiello’s subtle, and at the same time, infectious sense of humor, the kind that he has a tendency to inject into self-narration from time to time.
 The reference to the “white sand beach” along a patch of shoreline located on the bay that shares its name with the City by the Bay – that’d be San Francisco – immediately comes to mind.

 Throughout much of the show is dubbed-in music; music which is highly appropriate and most certainly adds character.
 From this reviewer, this production gets a 5-star rating – hands down.

 Interestingly, Outside with Greg Aiello is produced by his brother, Jeff.